expo/expo/docs/versions/v25.0.0/guides/configuration.md

    **Standalone Apps Only**.
 URL scheme to link into your app.
 For example, if we set this to `'demo'`, then demo:// URLs would open your app when tapped.
  String beginning with a letter followed by any combination of letters, digits, "+", "." or "-"

+- `entryPoint`

+   The relative path to your main JavaScript file.

 - `extra`

    Any extra fields you want to pass to your experience.
 Values are accessible via `Expo.Constants.manifest.extra` ([read more](../sdk/constants.html#expoconstantsmanifest))